BaoPun/MarioKartLoungeScoreTracker/README.md

 2. Added some hotkey commands for navigating through the application more seamlessly.
 3. Entering in points for tags are now case insensitive.
 Entering in 'g' will now recognize team G.  For this functionality to work, also updated tag registrations such that tags starting with the same character will no longer work.
 4. Added a QoL change to bring focus back to the text boxes whenever the application leaves focus in any way (ALT TAB, clicking on a different button, etc.)
+5. Updated the UI of the application to make it easier to see.